apache/pulsar/pip/TEMPLATE.md

 <!--
 What this PIP intend to achieve once It's integrated into Pulsar.
-Why does it benefit Pulsar
+Why does it benefit Pulsar.
 -->

 ## Out of Scope